KDP Formatting

 Is 3mm bleed acceptable in place of 0.125"?
 No — KDP's checker measures in inches and rejects anything other than 0.125".
 Switch your units.

 Does bleed apply to the gutter (inside) edge?
 No. The inside edge is bound, so bleed is never added there.
-Only top, bottom, and outside.
+Only top.

 Do I need bleed if I only have text on every page?
 No. Bleed is only required if artwork touches the page edge.
 Text-only novels don't need it.